US Activists Urge Biden to Lift Sanctions Fueling Cuba’s Economic Crisis

 Cuba has seen the largest protests in the island nation since 1994, sparked by anger over shortages of food, medicine and other basic necessities.
 More than 100 demonstrators have been arrested and one individual has died, according to local media.

-US President Joe Biden, despite Cuba’s dire economic situation, has so far refused to remove any of the sanctions imposed by his predecessor.
+Meanwhile, President Joe Biden, despite Cuba’s dire economic situation, has so far refused to remove any sanctions that were imposed by his predecessor.

 FUELING THE FIRE

 On Thursday, Biden told reporters he would not ease restrictions on remittances sent from US residents to relatives in Cuba because he fears Havana will likely confiscate the money.
-Biden, during the same press briefing, also denounced socialism as a useless substitute for communism.
-Since the beginning of the protests, the US has warned Havana that it would not lift other Trump-era measures unless the government halted its crackdown.
+Biden during the same press briefing also denounced socialism as a useless substitute for communism.
+Moreover, ever since the protests started, the US has warned Havana that it would not lift other Trump-era measures unless the government halted its crackdown.

-US President Donald Trump’s administration reversed many of the steps the Obama administration took to normalize US-Cuban relations - a slight thaw that came after decades of tensions that began during the Cold War, including a trade embargo Washington imposed in 1962.
+President Donald Trump’s administration reversed many of the steps the Obama administration took to normalize US-Cuban relations - a slight thaw that came after decades of tensions that began during the Cold War including a trade embargo Washington imposed in 1962.

 "Biden is no Obama," LaBash said.
 "We’re going into July without even a modicum of change in the policy."

-LaBash said the US "surgically determined" and targeted where and how Cuba gets its income, which includes remittances.
+LaBash said the US "surgically determined" and targeted where Cuba gets its income, which includes remittances.

 "Any avenue that Cuba might have to provide relief for its people was closed," said LaBash, herself a regular visitor to the Caribbean island.